All Products

 import io

-# raw_data is an MNIST image, which corresponds to the number 9.
+# raw_data is an MNIST image of the digit 9.

 raw_data = base64.b64decode(b"/9j/4AAQSkZJRgABAQAAAQABAAD/2wBDAAgGBgcGBQgHBwcJCQgKDBQNDAsLDBkSEw8UHRofHh0aHBwgJC4nICIsIxwcKDcpLDAxNDQ0Hyc5PTgyPC4zNDL/wAALCAAcABwBAREA/8QAHwAAAQUBAQEBAQEAAAAAAAAAAAECAwQFBgcICQoL/8QAtRAAAgEDAwIEAwUFBAQAAAF9AQIDAAQRBRIhMUEGE1FhByJxFDKBkaEII0KxwRVS0fAkM2JyggkKFhcYGRolJicoKSo0NTY3ODk6Q0RFRkdISUpTVFVWV1hZWmNkZWZnaGlqc3R1dnd4eXqDhIWGh4iJipKTlJWWl5iZmqKjpKWmp6ipqrKztLW2t7i5usLDxMXGx8jJytLT1NXW19jZ2uHi4+Tl5ufo6erx8vP09fb3+Pn6/9oACAEBAAA/APn+rVhpmoarP5GnWNzeTYz5dvE0jfkoJovNMv8ATmK3tjc2zByhE8TIQw6jkdR6VVq9oumPrWuWGlxyLG95cRwK7dFLMFyfzr3aXwp4ltAfB3gWwudI01JNuoa7eZhku5AMHafvFOw2Dn6ZJ4z4yeLk1HUbXwrZSSy2Oh5heeaQu88wG1mLHk4wR9c+1eXUqsVYMpIIOQR2r1D4QazqOs/FnSG1fVLi9ZI5vL+2TNKc+U2ApYnB7/hXml5LLNfXEsxLSvIzOSMEsTk1DRVnT7+60vULe/spmhureQSRSL1Vh0NWNd1mXX9ZuNUuLe2gmuCGkS2QohbABbBJwTjJ9yelZ1f/2Q==")